DCC-EX/dcc-ex.github.io/docs/index.rst

   `We have a New Name! <about/press/new-name.html>`_

 Welcome! |BR|\ |DCC-EX| is a team of dedicated enthusiasts producing, easy to use, affordable, do-it-yourself, open source, DCC solutions to allow you to run your complete model railroad layout.
-Based on off-the-shelf Arduino technology, our products currently include:
+Our products are based on off-the-shelf Arduino technology and currently include:

 .. list-table::
     :widths: 33 33 33